wafflepie/dotfiles/README.md

 ## Installation

-**NOTE:** These dotfiles are supposed to work on a minimal installation of Fedora 32.
+**NOTE:** These dotfiles are supposed to work on a minimal installation of Fedora 32 or [Fedora Remix for WSL](https://github.com/WhitewaterFoundry/Fedora-Remix-for-WSL).

 Run the following commands: